GOP's Kari Lake and Democrat Ruben Gallego to face off in Senate race based on Arizona primary projections

 Republican primary in Arizona's 8th congressional district

-Masters, a protégé of venture capitalist Peter Thiel who was previously defeated by Democratic incumbent Mark Kelly in the race for one of Arizona's senate seats, faced off against Hamadeh, who ran for Arizona attorney general and lost by just 280 votes.
+Masters, a protégé of venture capitalist Peter Thiel who was previously defeated by Democratic incumbent Mark Kelly in the race for one of Arizona's Senate seats, faced off against Hamadeh, who ran for Arizona attorney general and lost by just 280 votes.
 The primary's winner is likely to win the seat in the highly Republican district's general election.

-The race has been filled with personal attacks.
+The race had been filled with personal attacks.
 American Principles Project, a Super PAC supporting Masters, ran an advertisement about Hamadeh targeting his Muslim faith, calling Hamadeh a "terrorist sympathizer" and claims that he has said that "America was founded on Islamic principles, not the Judeo-Christian values that made America great."

 In a website constructed to share opposition research, Masters' campaign shared what they claim to be a post by Hamadeh, in which the author argues against the demonization of Muslims by referring to the presence of Muslim influence in American iconography in law.
 A review by the Phoenix New Times supported Masters' suggestion that Hamadeh was responsible for the account.